soz-live/soz-live.github.io/users/basics.md

 - Select - Which brings up a new dialog box to select an object of the specific Class.
 - Pick - Enables the User to select an Object on the Screen
 - Edit - Edits an existing object in a new dialog box.
-- Prompt - Use the Command Line version for entering the Class.
+- Prompt - Use the Command Line version for creating the object.
 <br>

 {% include note-icon.html %}
 > All options are prefixed with User_ to indicate that they are user methods - selectable by the User.

-### List Fields
+### List Field

 Each list field has five components to it..